Conversations that Restore:

 Participants with horses: Includes one-on-one assessment with Anna and Andrea on Saturday and a one hour lesson with Anna and Andrea on the subject of your choosing on Sunday.
 When you are not actively working with your horse, you’ll join the auditor participants in observing the other people and horses.

-Auditor Participants: Will be given exercises and engage in activities with each other that help them develop their skills in resonance and reading body language.
+Auditor and Auditor Participants: Will be given exercises and engage in activities with each other that help them develop their skills in resonance and reading body language.
 Either Andrea or Anna will work with the auditors as much as possible to talk about what’s going on with the horse and rider or guide discussion and answer questions.
 If available at the facility, some hands-on groundwork with horses will be offered.
+Either or a combination of both options may be available depending on location.

 Skills will build from the first day into the second.
 In addition, Anna and Andrea will show how to use touch and movement during interactions with your horses to help you help your horse work through any issues they may have.